squirrel-project/squirrel_nav/README.md

 <!-- ##Creating a 3D Octomap Localizing in a 2D Map -->
 <!-- As as first step, start the navigation as described above. -->

-### Localising in a 2D Gridmap

-Set at first a pose estimate with the button *2D Pose Estimate* and move the robot around the map to localise the robot.

-### Performing a navigation task

-After that, you can send a navigation goal via the rviz button *2D Nav Goal*.
-The robot should now move to the goal.

 <!-- ## Creating a 3D Octomap  -->